ESL Technology Straight Out of the Classroom of Tomorrow!

 We can see how instant translation and video calling is perfectly integrated into the technology.
 The future of the ESL classroom is something that only belonged in sci-fi a few years ago.

 Much like with the other technologies, functioning multi-touch LCD touchscreens already exist in various forms.
-Durham University, for example, has its SynergyNet project, which is exploring the use of tablet-like tables.
-The idea is that the classroom of the future will replace wooden desks with a fully interactive multi-touch surface table for each student.
+There’s even an idea that the classroom of the future will replace wooden desks with a fully interactive multi-touch surface table for each student.

 Snowflake Multiteach by Nuiteq, meanwhile, provides an interactive teaching experience that shows we aren’t so far from the future envisioned in the video above.
 Though the software used on it is mainly comprised of games, it does have some translation software available on it.